andrewmourcos/andrewmourcos.github.io/projects/_posts/2023-04-24-tiny-tapeout-3.md

 <img src="/Media/projects/tt3/tinytapeout_numbered.png">
 *249 designs combined on one die in a scanchain - my section is #25!*

-Despite the short notice, the Tiny Tapeout 3 program was a great experience, and I'm grateful for the opportunity to have my first digital ASIC design manufactured on a real chip.
-I'm looking forward to getting the breakout board back and running some tests!
+Can't wait to get the manufactured chip on a breakout board and run some tests!